Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 Hemodialysis is a procedure that uses a machine to do the job of your kidneys.
 The machine pumps your blood through a dialyzer, or artificial kidney.
 The dialyzer filters fluid, salts, and waste from your blood.
 Once they are removed, clean blood from the dialyzer returns to your body through a vein.
 You may need hemodialysis short-term or for the rest of your life.
 You may need to make changes to your diet and take your medications at the same times.
 You will work with a team of specialists and may be able to do hemodialysis at home.

-What needs to be done before hemodialysis?
+What needs to be done weeks to months before hemodialysis?